 For so many, it’s a no brainer.
 There’s no need for intense training to teach workers how to get to grips with an unfamiliar device or technology, it’s simply taking something that every worker is already familiar with and using it to keep them safe.

-Outside of LONEALERT’s wide range of alarms and devices, its text-in solution has cemented its status as an efficient and effective tool to protect lone workers and can really open up users from a wide range of industries to a whole new world of simple-but-effective health & safety protection.
+Our ACCESS range, which is a low cost solution provides lone worker protection via mobile phone/ landline and has cemented its status as an efficient and effective tool to protect lone workers and can really open up users from a wide range of industries to a whole new world of simple-but-effective health & safety protection.

 Whether it be a quick text sent at the beginning of the day to ‘check in’, a text to provide the location of a house call - or an emergency text pleading for help to be sent in a worst case scenario - using texting as a solution for lone workers is both simple and incredibly effective.